ardensurquiola/convai/README.md

 # ConvAI - AI Voice Calling Platform

-A modern AI-powered voice calling platform for sales and customer success, built with Vue.js, Tailwind CSS, Firebase, and Twilio.
+A modern AI-powered voice calling platform for banking transaction verification.
+I calls customers to validate identity in case of a banking alert.

 ## 🚀 Features